what is the Top 10 outdoor best weather sensor?

 Wind Speed Sensor:

-There are also ultrasonic wind speed sensors and hot-wire wind speed sensors.
-Ultrasonic sensors measure wind speed by sending out ultrasonic signals.
-They check how long the signals take to travel and their direction.
 These sensors are very accurate and respond quickly.
-Hot-wire anemometers measure wind speed using heated wires.
-They rely on how heat dissipates from the wires.
+Hot-wire anemometers measure wind speed with heated wires.
+They depend on how heat spreads from the wires.

 Wind Direction Sensor: